sauce-archives/ios-rdc-quickstart/README.md

 see anything, but soon you'll see tests running, in your shell and in the web interface for your account!

 ## How to write your own tests

+Hopefully that worked (if it didn't, see the contact info below) and you're interested in writing your own tests now.
+Let's have a look at these example tests for clues about how to write your own.

 ### Web tests